Muslimahhh/ML/README.md

 4. **Run the Model**

-    After the dependencies are installed, you can execute the model's code as you would in a local setup.
+    After installing dependencies, you can run the model just like you would locally.
+It's all set up!

 Muslimah Sarumi | University of Bolton | 2025